ayush-bot011/voiced-based-email-for-blind/README.md

 ## About:
 Voice Based Email is a python based program which helps people to send the email without actually typing it.
 This program also has a feature which will read the top most email in the inbox of a user.
 It will also tell the user about how many unread email you have not seen.
 This program may be beneficial for the people who are visually impaired

+Prerequisites:

+ 1. Python 2.6 or greater.

+ 2. The pip package management tool.

+ 3. A Google account with Gmail enabled.

 ## Features:
 •	ask for email login.